annsa9/Contacts-Angular5-Demo/README.md

  |   |   ├──services/              * Our injectable service used for components
  |   |   ├──utilities/             * User defined or third party utilities
  |   |   |
- |   ├──assets/                    * Our project assets containg media files
+ |   ├──assets/                    * Our project assets contaning media files
  |   ├──environment/               * Our environment variables on the basis of prod/dev environment
  │   │
  |   ├──index.html                 * Our entry file for our browser environment